nulogy/design-system/docs/catalog/getting_started/setup.md

 # Working with packages

-You have a few options for how to work in the package.
-You can work directly in that package folder by `cd`ing to the `/docs` directory.
+You have a few options for how to work in the project's sub-package.
+You can work directly in that package folder by `cd`ing to the package's directory.
 You can also use the `yarn workspace <package name>` command to target commands to a particular package.
+Finally there are aliases in the root to all the packages.

 ## Working in the `/docs` directory